-The chances of having a mechanical failure on your equipment without having any kind of warning signs or symptoms is just as likely as winning the lottery and then right after being struck by lightning (or in other words it is extremely rare).
+The chances of having a mechanical failure on your equipment without having any kind of warning signs or symptoms are just as likely as winning the lottery and then right after being struck by lightning (or in other words, it is extremely rare).

 There are though several reasons as to why a mechanical failure in an overhead crane may occur these include:

 - The cranes are being inspected to OSHA/OHSA standard, but the frequency of these inspections are not enough to accommodate the duty cycle of the crane

 - The item which failed was not included as part of the inspection contract agreement, which means it was not checked during the inspections and maintenance

 This brings up an extremely important question: why would a company invest so much time and money into such a critical piece of equipment, but later on allow for it to fail and cause big problems within their workplace?

 Many cranes come with an O.E.M. owner’s manual, these manuals typically offer manufacturer recommendations regarding the frequency in which major components of the crane should be inspected and maintained.
 Unfortunately though because these are just recommendations many companies fail to design a standard inspection/preventative maintenance program around these guidelines.

 Too often people believe that any type of inspection will work that by simply having an annual OSHA inspection they will be completing their inspection/maintenance mandates and will be ensuring the reliability of their equipment.
 While it is extremely important to meet OSHA requirements for inspections from a safety standpoint, often though these inspections only check to ensure the crane meets the minimum requirement of the regulated safety guidelines.
 A standard OSHA inspection rarely even comes close to meeting the O.E.M. preventative maintenance and inspection recommendations meant to help you maintain your equipment and extend its life.